ExGv2/VPN-Usage/README.md

 <img src="https://github.com/user-attachments/assets/9757a3b3-2a84-4277-a920-b419589441b0" alt="osTicket logo"/>
 </p

-<h1>This simple tutorial will outline the method of creating a vitual machine and how to "mask" its local IP address.</h1>
+<h1>This simple tutorial will outline the method of creating a vitual machine and how to change its local IP address using a VPN.</h1>

 <h2>Environments and Technologies Used</h2>